Wellbeing within the school community is essential to ensure that our students learn and thrive.

 Staff

-In a recent staff survey (September 2023) the overwhelming majority of respondents expressed their pride and enjoyment of working at Castle Hill School.
+In a recent staff survey (September 2024) the overwhelming majority of respondents expressed their pride and enjoyment of working at Castle Hill School.
 Please click here for the full results.

 Here at Castle Hill we create a happy working environment which allows staff to thrive and deliver an outstanding education for our students.
-Our Staff Wellbeing Officers/Champions coordinate our monthy staff wellbeing meetings and deliver a variety of ongoing wellbeing projects including our; special friend scheme, flower fund project, massage for staff sessions, birthday board, staff star award and our gratitude board.
+Our Staff Wellbeing Officers/Champions coordinate our monthly staff wellbeing meetings and deliver a variety of ongoing wellbeing projects including our; special friend scheme, flower fund project, massage for staff sessions, birthday board, staff star award and our gratitude board.

 The Senior Leadership Team work closely with our Wellbeing Champions and provide a wide variety of ongoing training opportunities to promote health and happiness.
 Courses to date include: Thrive and Flourish, Resilience, How to sleep and Healthy Lifestyles.
 Our mentor scheme here at Castle Hill also ensures that all staff are supported and developed within their working environment.